 • We will endeavour to let you know if any of your poems are included in the shortlist.

-• If you have not heard from us after one month please do get in touch, as emails sometimes end up in the junk mail and we will endeavour to let you know if any poems are in the shortlist.
+• If you have not heard from us after 6 weeks please do get in touch, as we have found that unfortunately sometimes emails end up in the junk mail and we will endeavour to let you know if any poems are in the shortlist or not.

 SUBMITTING BY POST